NREL/SOEP-QSS-Test/Agenda.md

   - Observees (for setting variable values in FMU) are short-circuited to states and inputs
   - Observers (for signaling updates) short-circuit around passive variables
   - Passive variables can be output via sampled output times
-  - Event indicators can depend on other event indicators to handle passive variable short-circuiting (but prefer Dependencies not to s-c)
+  - Event indicators can depend on other event indicators to handle passive variable short-circuiting (but prefer Dependencies not to s-c): OCT generates some of these
-  - Discrete intermediate variables can be active (firewall) or passive (short-circuited): Can test to see whether active is worth it in most models
+  - Discrete intermediate variables can be active (firewall) or passive (short-circuited via --passive): Can test to see whether active is worth it in most models
   - Updates flow through intermediate variables immediately for consistency
   - Working with current OCT dependencies (at some reduced efficiency)
   - Not performance optimized yet: A number of efficiency updates deferred